TurboQuant Explained: Leaner Context Memory on Your Phone

 - Quality: Excellent for most tasks

-- Best for: Users who want maximum speed without sacrificing too much capability
+- Best for: Users who want long conversations without sacrificing too much capability

 For 6GB RAM Devices

 Qwen3.5 2B TQ4 is the recommended choice.
-Still incredibly fast, lighter on RAM, and handles general tasks beautifully.
+Lighter on RAM, and handles general tasks beautifully.

 - Memory footprint: ~2.5 GB loaded